2.1. Data Set Structure and Variable Types

 For example:

-• If there are three students in a classroom, what is the “next” value?
+• If there are three students in a classroom now, what is the “next” possible value for the student count?
 Without question, it’s four. → discrete

 • If the current temperature is 81 degrees Fahrenheit, what is the “next” value it can be?
 82?
 81.1?
 81.00001?
 Not clear. → continuous

-• Ratio scales have equal distances between values and a meaningful zero that represents the absence of the quantity (e.g., height, weight, time)
+Has meaningful zero that represents the absence of the quantity

 Example 💡: Variable Type Depends on Both Nature and Context

-When classifying a variable, its definition given by the data collector is just as important as its naturally occurring properities.
+When classifying a variable, its definition given by the data collector is just as important as its naturally occurring properties.
 Take the final exam grades of an imaginary course, MATH 1234, for example.

 • Researcher 1 records the data as percentage scores after a curve has been applied (Variable 1).